LoicDevWeb/LoicDevWeb/README.md

 - 👀 I’m interested in development languages i really like Java, its hard to understand but i love how that works
-- 🌱 I’m currently learning Java /30%, javaScript /35%, PHP /i only know why its use, Html /85%, css /75%, i do some json /?. my focus is on Java/html/css beacause i can't learing everythink.
+- 🌱 I’m currently learning Java /30%, javaScript /35%, PHP /i only know why its use, Html /85%, css /75%, i do some json /?.
+My focus is on Java/html/css beacause i can't learing everythink.
 - 💞️ I’m looking to collaborate on a litle project Java
 - 📫 How to reach me on this adresse loic82@hotmail.fr.